MITHaystack/HOPS/README.md

 To change the default options or if a needed library is not automatically detected you can use the command line interface `ccmake` (cmake-curses-gui) in place of `cmake` to edit the options.
 This command will open a CLI
 GUI where you may change various parameters and toggle various optional dependencies.
-On the first run of this command you will be presented with an "empty cache", so press 'c' to configure, and then 'e' exit and edit the options.
-Once you are satisfied with your option selection, press 'c' to configure again, and if no errors are detected, you can then generate the build system and exit to the command line by pressing 'g'.
+On the first run of this command you will be presented with an "empty cache", so press `c` to configure, and then `e` exit and edit the options.
+Once you are satisfied with your option selection, press `c` to configure again, and if no errors are detected, you can then generate the build system and exit to the command line by pressing `g`.
 Now that the build system has been generated, run `make && make install` to compile and install the software.

 A full description of the configurable options can be found here: